-Voting is easy: simply rank your choices, like in RCV.
+Voting is easy: Simply rank your choices, as in RCV.

-Your ballot pays one share for each of its present top ranks-as many as it can afford.
+Your ballot pays one share of the cost for each of its top ranks-as many as it can afford.
 A tally of all ballots drops the item with the fewest shares.
-Those two steps repeat until each remaining item gets full funding.3
+Those two steps repeat until each remaining item gets full funding.